steve011/booklocator/README.md

 CIS4301 DB Project

-<b>Make sure the following appears in all of you php files in order to connect to the database:</b>
+<b>Make sure the following appears in all of your php files in order to connect to the database:</b>

 ```php
 #!/usr/local/bin/php